 Section 7.8.
 Proxies.
 Every Voting Member entitled to vote or execute consents may do so either in person or by one (1) or more agents authorized by a written proxy executed by the Voting Member or his or her duly authorized agent and filed with the Secretary of the Association.

 Section 8.1.
 Definition of Board of Directors.
 The Board of Directors is that group of persons vested with the management of the business and affairs of this Association subject to the law, the Certificate of Incorporation and these By-Laws.

 Section 8.8.
 Place of Meetings.
-Notwithstanding anything to the contrary provided in these By-Laws, any meeting (whether regular or special) of the Board may be held at any place within the State of New York that has been designated for that purpose by resolution of the Board or by the written consent of all the members of the Board.
+Notwithstanding anything to the contrary provided in these By-Laws, any meeting (whether regular or special) of the Board may be held at any place that has been designated for that purpose by resolution of the Board or by the written consent of all the members of the Board.

 Section 8.9.
 Regular Meetings.
 Regular meetings of the Board shall be held without call or notice immediately after the adjournment of each Annual Meeting of the Membership.
 The Board may hold regular meetings without notice if the time and place of such meetings is fixed by the Board.

 Section 8.10.
 Special Meetings.
 Special meetings of the Board may be called at any time by order of the President, of Vice President, of the Secretary, or of two (2) or more of the Directors.